Film: Looney Tunes: Back in Action

 - Single-Minded Twins: Don and Dan Stanton show up as "Mr. Warner" and "Mr. Warner's Brother".
 Joe Dante fans might remember them as the grown-up versions of Ernest and Bertram Wilson from Eerie Indiana.

 - Spit Take: Mother takes a sip of some strange blue liquid, but spits it out only when DJ mentions the Blue Monkey.
-DJ took a stiff at the liquid and repulsed by the smell.
+DJ took a sniff at the liquid and repulsed by the smell.

 - Split-Screen Phone Call: Bugs and Daffy do this when Bugs has plans to help Daffy get his job back.
 And they even push the split-screen line back and forth, into one another!